 Private project partner role: a great added value

 Private partner involvement is crucial for the S-AFRIVAC project.
 GVGH has developed a prototype vaccine for preventing iNTS based on the GMMA technology, already tested in a new Shighella GMMA vaccine currently in human clinical trials (ADITEC project, EU-FP7).
 GVGH acts mainly as supervisor of the vaccine manufacture, validating the quality of the final product and performing stability and toxicity testing in Good Laboratory Practice aimed at defining costs of this sustainable vaccine.
-The second partner of the project, VisMederi S.r.l., thanks to its broad experience in immunogenicity testing, is working on the serological tests to evaluate the immune response elicited by vaccination, developing quantification of functional antibody assay.
+The second partner of the project, VisMederi S.r.l., thanks to its broad experience in immunogenicity testing, has been working on the serological tests to evaluate the immune response elicited by vaccination, Low-Income quantification of functional antibody assay.

 What we look forward to

-The basis of S-AFRIVAC, as a balanced public-private / profit-no-profit partnership, is an innovative and reliable technology, together with excellent knowledge of infectious diseases and their preventative measures.
-These provide a good start to allow the rapid development of a new, safe, effective and low-cost vaccine.
+The basis of S-AFRIVAC, as a balanced public-private / profit-no-profit partnership, was an innovative and reliable technology, together with excellent knowledge of infectious diseases and their preventative measures.
+These elements provided a good start to allow the rapid development of a new, safe, effective and low-cost vaccine.
 A previous successful experience in a similar collaboration was the collaboration between the Tuscany Region, the Novartis Vaccine Institute for Global Health (now GVGH), the University of Siena and the Sclavo Vaccines Association for the development of a pediatric vaccine against typhoid fever.
 Indeed, this vaccine has become a reality, being included in the GAVI strategic plan.

 • Tennant SM et al Nontyphoidal salmonella disease: Current status of vaccine research and development.
 Vaccine.
 2016 Jun 3;34(26):2907-10.
 Epub 2016 Mar 29.